 50ml Sipsmith London Dry gin

-A high quality tonic – we use Fever Tree Indian Tonic
+150ml good quality tonic water – we use Fever-Tree Indian Tonic

-1. Fill a thin-rimmed highball glass up to the top with very cold ice cubes (a pre-chilled glass is even more ideal).
+1. Fill a thin-rimmed highball glass up to the top with ice cubes (a pre-chilled glass is even more ideal).

 4. Garnish with a wedge of fresh lime.